nsaif86/ML-Based-Online-Traffic-Classification-for-SDNs/README.md

 ```

 #### Distributed Internet Traffic Generator
-> D-ITG is a platform capable to produce traffic at packet level accurately replicating appropriate stochastic processes for both IDT (Inter Departure Time) and PS (Packet Size) random variables (exponential, uniform, cauchy, normal, pareto, ...).
+> D-ITG is a platform capable of producing traffic at the packet level accurately replicating appropriate stochastic processes for both IDT (Inter Departure Time) and PS (Packet Size) random variables (Exponential, Uniform, Cauchy, normal, Pareto, ...).
-D-ITG supports both IPv4 and IPv6 traffic generation and it is capable to generate traffic at network, transport, and application layer.
+D-ITG supports both IPv4 and IPv6 traffic generation and it is capable of generating traffic at network, transport, and application layer.
 Install and usage guidelines, you can be found [here](https://traffic.comics.unina.it/software/ITG/)

-> Quique installation as following:
+> Quique installation as follows:

 ```
-sudo apt-get install d-itg
+sudo apt-get install D-ITG
 ```

 #### Machine Learning packages